RiyaMRoy04/kabanero-appsody-workshop/README.md

 ### To create a free Kubernetes cluster:

+1. In the IBM Cloud Catalog, Create a **Continuous Delivery** service

 1. In the IBM Cloud Catalog, select Kubernetes Cluster and click Create.
 A cluster configuration page opens.
 By default, Free cluster is selected.

 2. Give your cluster a unique name and select Geography --> North America && Metro --> Dallas.